rmlin/CoMHE/README.md

 <img src="asserts/teaser.png" width="60%" height="60%">

+### Citation
+If you find our work useful in your research, please consider to cite:

+    @InProceedings{Lin20CoMHE,
+        title={Regularizing Neural Networks via Minimizing Hyperspherical Energy}, author={Lin, Rongmei and Liu, Weiyang and Liu, Zhen and Feng, Chen and Yu, Zhiding and Rehg, James M. and Xiong, Li and Song, Le}, booktitle={CVPR},
+        year={2020}
+    }

 ### Short Video Introduction
 We also provide a short video introduction to help interested readers quickly go over our work and understand the essence of CoMHE.
 Please click the following figure to watch the Youtube video.

 [![DCNet_talk](https://img.youtube.com/vi/vXxt_ggWW8s/0.jpg)](https://youtu.be/vXxt_ggWW8s)

 ### Requirements
 1. `Python 3.6`